SavioDaniel/SavioDaniel/README.md

 ---

 <div align="center">
-  <i>“Hardware e software só fazem sentido quando trabalham juntos.”</i>
+  <i>“Hardware and software only make sense when they work together.”</i>
 </div>